-Covid-19: Extra Covid restrictions not needed at this point, Sajid Javid says
+Get Covid jab or restrictions more likely, Sajid Javid says

 - Published

-There is no need to introduce further Covid restrictions, the health secretary has said, as he does not believe the pressures currently faced by the NHS are unsustainable.
+If not enough people get vaccinated, it is more likely restrictions will be reintroduced in England, the health secretary has said.

-Sajid Javid said the government would not be implementing its Plan B for dealing with Covid "at this point".
+Sajid Javid said he did not believe the current pressures on the NHS were unsustainable.

-Plan B measures include the use of face coverings and working from home.
+He added that the government would not be bringing in its Plan B measures, which include mandatory face coverings and working from home, "at this point".

 Under the government's plan for tackling Covid in England over the winter, restrictions will only be reintroduced if the NHS comes under "unsustainable pressure".